mohssenk/VesselProject/README.md

 ## Project Overview
 The Vessel Project aims to segment retinal blood vessels using a U-net model trained on images from the CHASE, HRF, and DRIVE datasets.
 The primary objective is to outline all the vessels in retinal images and create corresponding masks.

+The scripts are designed to be run in Google Collab.

 ## Features
 Retinal Image Segmentation: Utilizes U-net for segmenting blood vessels in retinal images.
 Data Augmentation: Horizontal augmentation applied to increase training data.